Saturday, 10 May 2025

 One statistic that stood out was the figure for average monthly mortgage repayments which was less in 2021 than 2016.
 In the two recent censuses mortgage repayments took a larger slice of median weekly household income than in earlier years.

-What this data also tells me is that I have a big job ahead of me to collect data on all these current and dwellings and past residents of Carey Bay.
+What this data also tells me is that I have a big job ahead of me to collect data on all these current and past dwellings and residents of Carey Bay.

 Carey Bay Census Quickstats Data 2006-2021